NancyBatham1/ParentToChild/README.md

+# Change selection on parent and that will refelect into child component.

 # Parenttochild

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.

 ## Development server